 PinnacleART understands that no two facilities are the same.
-That’s why we customize inspection strategies based on the client’s specific needs.
+That’s why we customize inspection services and strategies based on the client’s specific needs.
 PinnacleART’s inspectors work closely with companies that want to incorporate predictive damage studies and Risk-Based Inspection (RBI) models into their inspection programs.
 In turn, inspection strategies are now highly configurable and based on an asset’s specific damage potential and risk, not a standard industry timeline.

 Due to the critical nature of today’s inspection projects, PinnacleART inspectors are educated, trained in, and responsible for understanding the latest risk management systems and how their individual roles support comprehensive reliability programs.
 Our inspectors are well-versed in diagnosing specific damage mechanisms, conducting corrosion analysis, implementing RBI, reliability and asset integrity management software packages and more.